Markvart of Úlice: In popular culture

 A fictionalized Markvart is an antagonist in the 2018 video game Kingdom Come: Deliverance.
 Referenced in-game as Sir Markvart von Aulitz, he is depicted leading an attack on Silver Skalitz which directly influences the events of the game.
+He also features in the 2025 sequel Kingdom Come: Deliverance II.
+He meets his end during ingame siege of Suchdol, mirroring his death in reality, although it happens almost a year after his real death, in 1403.